adr1enbe4udou1n/blog/content/posts/21-a-beautiful-gitops-day-11/index.md

 So far, we only load balanced the stateless API, but what about the database part ?
 We have set up a replicated PostgreSQL cluster, however we have no use of the replica that stay sadly idle.
 But for that we have to distinguish write queries from scalable read queries.

 We can make use of the Bitnami [PostgreSQL HA](https://artifacthub.io/packages/helm/bitnami/postgresql-ha) instead of simple one.
 It adds the new component [Pgpool-II](https://pgpool.net/mediawiki/index.php/Main_Page) as main load balancer and detect failover.
 It's able to separate in real time write queries from read queries and send them to the master or the replica.
-The advantage: works natively for all apps without any changes.
+The pros: works natively for all apps without any changes.
 The cons: it consumes far more resources and add a new component to maintain.

 A 2nd solution is to separate query typologies from where it counts: the application.
 It requires some code changes, but it's clearly a far more efficient solution.
 Let's do this way.